mixbytes/tank-polkadot/README.md

 #### 1. Create cluster and provision with default blockchain

-Create config at `~/.tank.yml` and adjust it to your setup (see the inline comments below):
+Create config at `~/.tank.yml` and adjust it to your setup (see the inline comments below).
+The essential steps are:
+* providing (and possibly creating) a key pair;
+* registering the public key with your cloud provider if needed;
+* specifying a cloud provider access token.

 ```yaml
 tank: